2024 Serbian local elections: Užice: Sevojno

 There was no election for the municipal assembly of Sevojno in 2024.
-The previous election took place in 2022.
+The previous election took place in 2022, and the next election took place in 2026.

 Arilje

 Results of the election for the municipal assembly of Arilje:

 Twelve of the eighteen candidates elected on the Arilje Tomorrow list were endorsed by the Serbian Progressive Party, two by the PUPS, and one each by Healthy Serbia, the Serbian Party Oathkeepers, the Social Democratic Party of Serbia, and the Socialist Party of Serbia.

 Four of the eight candidates elected on the United for Arilje list were endorsed by the Democratic Party, three by the People's Movement of Serbia, and one by the New Face of Serbia.
 Of the four candidates elected on the NADA for Arilje list, two each were endorsed by the Movement of the Restoration of the Kingdom of Serbia and the New Democratic Party of Serbia.

 Incumbent mayor Predrag Maslar of the Progressive Party was confirmed for another term in office on 12 July 2024.